 what you mean by "in the NFL."

-In the 2013 season, here are the D-III NFL players:
+As the 2014 season opened, here were the D-III NFL players:

 Indianapolis: Jerrell Freeman, LB, Mary Hardin-Baylor; Andy Studebaker, LB, Wheaton

-Matt Turk (P, UW-Whitewater) may have reached the end of his long NFL career.
+Among previous players: London Fletcher retired after 2013, his 17th season in the league.
+Matt Turk (P, UW-Whitewater) reached the end of his long NFL career.
 Jerheme Urban (WR, Trinity, Texas) was not picked up for the 2012 season after nine seasons in the league.
 Byron Westbrook (CB/ST, Salisbury) was not picked up for the 2012 season.
 Nate Jackson was in the Browns camp in 2009 after several years with the Denver Broncos and was cut.
-Michael Allan (Whitworth/Chiefs) was cut at the end of camp.

 Yes.
 We haven't updated the list in a few years but there are some prominent Arena players from Division III, including two on the Philadelphia Soul: Averett's Jeff Hughley and Wesley's Bryan Robinson.